-From 1913 the new Royal Australian Navy fleet unit was a regional but cleverly integrated component of the Empire’s strategic strength.
+From 1913 the newly-created Royal Australian Navy fleet unit was a regional but cleverly integrated component of the Empire’s strategic strength.

 At that juncture of our constitutional, political and cultural development, the Australians of 1914 naturally saw no substantial distinction between being Australian and being part of the Empire.

-Or to otherwise seriously disrupt the stability or perhaps survival of the wider rules-based international system in which Australia thrived.
+Or for Imperial Germany to otherwise seriously disrupt the stability or perhaps survival of the wider rules-based international system in which Australia thrived.